 How do we do this, and why must it be so radical?

-We offer radical kindness by learning to accept and forgive our grieving friend’s behavior that isn’t consider acceptable in any non-grieving social group outside of possibly Yemen or an indigenous tribe at the Arctic Circle.
+We offer radical kindness by learning to accept and forgive our grieving friend’s behavior that isn’t considered acceptable in any non-grieving social group outside of possibly Yemen or an indigenous tribe at the Arctic Circle.

 Since our culture doesn’t condone mourning—the outward expressions of grief such as loud wailing in, say, a restaurant—only an act that’s radically more kind than normal can help shift the most entrenched pillar of our culture: You cause a scene at the dinner table and you go to your room without a meal.
 This is our bedrock training we’re trying to shift.